Symbiota/Symbiota-deprecated/plugins/slideshow/readme.txt

 $numSlides = 10;

 //Enter width of slideshow window (in pixels, minimum 275, maximum 800)
-//Note landscape images will have white space at the base of slideshow,
-//wider windows will decrease this space
 $width = 300;

 //Enter amount of days between image refreshes of images